 An IT Room is located in the Goldfields Arts Centre, equipped with computer terminals and broadband access points for your laptop.
 Wireless access is available from the marquee.
 IT staff are on hand to provide technical advice and assistance.

-An alternate to hotel and motel style accommodation is private homes for short term lease ie minimum of four nights for the forum period.
+An alternate to hotel and motel style accommodation is exclusive use of private homes with Kalgoorlie Accommodation for short term lease ie minimum of four nights for the forum period.

 Registered delegates may collect their name badges and delegate information packs from the Registration Desk located in the sponsors marquee at the Goldfields Arts Centre please follow the signs.
 Registration will relocate from the centre of the marquee to the main entrance from Morning Tea on Monday and will be open for the duration of the event for name changes, late arrivals and enquiries.

 Registration times are: